-- ⇒ School marks: Where available, the average teacher-assigned grades for general, academic and advanced level courses in math, science, language arts and humanities. - ⇒ Provincial exams: Where available, the average grade on provincial exams including math, science, language arts and humanities. - ⇒ Post-secondary achievement: Is based on the comparative academic success of Atlantic Canadian first year post-secondary students attending 18 Atlantic Canadian universities and community colleges.
+- ⇒ School marks: Where available, the average teacher-assigned grades for general, academic and advanced level courses in math, science, language arts and humanities. - ⇒ Provincial exams: Where available, the average grade on provincial exams including math, science, language arts and humanities. - ⇒ Post-secondary achievement: Is based on the comparative academic success of Atlantic Canadian post-secondary students in their first year of post-secondary studies at 21 Atlantic Canadian universities and community colleges.
+Privacy concerns at post-secondary institutions prevent us from using data where less than five students have attended a particular institution over the three years of the study, which has prevented us from awarding a final grade in some cases.